TBAJailed/TBAJailed.github.io/README.md

 # TBAJailed.github.io
 follow @TBAjb_News on twitter
-also if your a electra user im dissapointed in you...
+also if you're an electra user im dissapointed in you...